What Does Cost per Square Foot Mean in Home Construction?

 Cost per Square Foot Explained

 If you’ve been in the market for a house, then you’re likely familiar with cost per square foot based on buying or selling a home.
 In that sense, the cost per square foot is usually the sales price divided by the heated square footage of the home.
-Yet it’s different for new construction.
+But, it’s different for new construction.

-When building a new home, the term takes into account everything – everything like house plans, building materials, labor costs, site preparation, interior finishes, and more – that will be used or required to build your home.
+When building a new home, the term considers everything – including house plans, building materials, labor costs, site preparation, interior finishes, and more – that will be used or required to build your home.
 Once those costs are assembled, the total is divided by the number of square feet.
 And Voila!
 Your cost per square foot.
-However, that number can be a bit misleading without understanding what else influences the cost per square foot.
+However, that number can be misleading without understanding what influences it.

-Influencing Cost per Square Foot
+Factors that Influence Cost per Square Foot

 - Topography of the lot